List of Link light rail stations: Stations under construction

+As of 2025, Sound Transit has two light rail projects under construction that will expand the network to 62 mi in 2026: the western segment of the 2 Line with two new stations and the Federal Way Link Extension with three new stations on the 1 Line.

 Planned and funded stations

 The Sound Transit 3 program, approved by voters in 2016, will expand the Link light rail network to over 116 mi and 70 stations when completed in 2044.
 Other sections of the Sound Transit 2 program, approved by voters in 2008, are anticipated to be complete by 2024.